-If an acceptable spray fan is not achieved, recirculation of a small amount of paint (1-3 quarts/litres) from the tip, back into the paint, will completely fill the pump and lines with moving homogeneous mixed paint, and will enable the paint to flow through the lines more efficiently.
+If an acceptable spray fan is not achieved, recirculation of a small amount of paint (1-3 litres) from the tip, back into the paint, will completely fill the pump and lines with moving homogeneous mixed paint, and will enable the paint to flow through the lines more efficiently.
 This simple technique will normally greatly improve spray fans and should therefore always be carried out first if poor spray fans are observed, before adjusting pressures or tips.

-5.11.2 Plural Feed application
+5.13.2 Plural Feed application

-The following equipment set-up should be used as a guide to apply Interline 624 through plural feed equipment
+The following equipment set-up should be used as a guide to apply Interline 644 through plural feed equipment

+Pump

-Pump Standard commercially available plural component airless spray equipment.
+Standard commercially available plural component airless spray equipment.
 Mixing ratio set at 4:1 v/v

+Spray lines

-Spray lines It is recommended that a 1⁄2" (12.7mm) internal diameter paint hose is used for the base component line, and a 3/8" (9.5mm) internal diameter paint line for the curing agent.
+It is recommended that a $\frac{1}{2}$ " (12.7mm) internal diameter paint hose is used for the base component line, and a $\frac{3}{8}$ " (9.5mm) internal diameter paint line for the curing agent.
 This helps balance the flow through the lines, as the viscosity of the base component is higher than that of the curing agent.
 Mixed paint line to be kept as short as possible.

+Tip sizes

-Tip sizes A tip orifice size of between 13 and 19 thou is recommended.
-Although 13 thou may appear low for application of a high build product, it has been shown to give excellent atomisation and film thickness control.
+A tip orifice size of between 15 and 21 thou is recommended.
+Although 15 thou may appear low for application of a high build product, it has been shown to give excellent atomisation and film thickness control.
 The higher spray pressures ensure that the volume throughput is sufficient so that a typical number of passes are required to achieve the recommended wft.

+Pressure

-Pressure It is recommended that pressures of greater than 3500 psi are used.
+It is recommended that pressures of greater than 3500 psi are used.
 Trials with a number of 2 component spray kits have demonstrated excellent spraying at 3500 - 4000 psi.
 Higher pressures are not required.

-In line heater Re-circulation through heated lines is recommended.
-The base component temperature should ideally reach 86-104°F (30-40°C).
-The curing agent should also be heated to a minimum temperature of 68°F (20°C) if the ambient temperature is below this figure.
+In line heater

+Re-circulation through heated lines is recommended.
+The base component temperature should ideally reach 30°C. The curing agent should also be heated to a minimum temperature of 20°C if the ambient temperature is below this figure.